Here is one of my favorite spaces: The infinite earring space, i.e. the “shrinking wedge of circles.”

 Proof.
 If were countably generated, then would be countable.
 Thus it suffices to show is uncountable.
 Recall that the infinite product of the cyclic group of order is uncountable.
 For any sequence , we construct a loop by defining to be constant on if and to be on if .
 We also define .
 In this way we obtain an uncountable family of homotopy class .
 It suffices to show whenever .
 Suppose .
 Then, without loss of generality, we have and for some .
 We again call upon the retraction which collapses all circles but .
 If , then in .
 But is trivial and is non-trivial, which is a contradiction.
 Therefore .

 Uncountability and the Specker group: Another way to show that is uncountable is to show surjects onto the uncountable infinite product which is usually called the Specker group and happens to be the first Cech homology group of .
 Each map collapsing all but the n-th circles to the basepoint induces a retraction of groups which essentially picks out the “winding number” around the n-th circle.
 Together, these winding numbers uniquely induce a homomorphism given by .
 To check surjectivity, convince yourself that sends the homotopy class of a loop defined as on the interval and to the generic sequence .

 One might be tempted to think that all elements of can be realized as products of infinite sequences of shrinking loops like but alas, this is also too much to hope for.
 Not only is this too much to hope for, but the combinatorial structure of is far from free since we can have “infinite” cancellations of the letters when we multiply two elements.
+See this post for a proof of non-freeness.
 As a first example, notice that can be thought of as the infinite word and the product is the identity element.
 In more geometric terms, this means we can construct a null-homotopy of by nesting “small null-homotopies” of the loops inside of each other.